communitybridge/easycla/docs/View-Employee-Acknowledgements.md

 1. Click a **CLA**.

-   Project Signatures lists the CLA Managers and the signed Employee Acknowledgements for the project.
+   Project Signatures lists the CCLA Managers and the signed Employee Acknowledgements for the project.
 Each acknowledgement shows the employee name, the agreement name, and the date the employee acknowledged the agreement.